niner-games/test-dall-e/README.md

 outstanding (fantasy and science-fiction images) to very poor (images containing human faces or a lot of text -- which DALL·E 2 cannot handle correctly at all at the moment).

-This repository follows this rule.
-Each graphical style that is tested (and presented) here has a textual description (exactly the same, word-to-word, that was used to feed DALL·E 2) and all four images that were generated based on it.
+This repository follows that rule.
+Each graphical style that is tested (and presented) here has a textual description (word-to-word the same that was used to feed DALL·E 2) and all four images that were generated based on it.

 WORK IN PROGRESS.
 STOP HERE.
-THE REMAINING PART OF THIS TEXT IS A GARBAGE GENERATED OUT OF OUR TEMPLATE REPOSITORY AND HAS NOTHING TO DO WITH THE SUBUJECT (DALL·E 2 AI GENERATOR).
+THE REMAINING PART OF THIS TEXT IS A GARBAGE GENERATED OUT OF OUR TEMPLATE REPOSITORY AND HAS NOTHING TO DO WITH THE SUBJECT (DALL·E 2 AI GENERATOR).

 - [Tools](#tools)
     * [Passwords and keys](#passwords-and-keys)